rishu2604/rishu2604/README.md

-## I'm a Learner, Developer, and an IT Intern !!
+## "I am an enthusiastic learner, aspiring developer, and dedicated IT intern at Kochartech!" !!
 - 👨‍🎓 I am an engineering undergraduate at TIET, currently pursuing Computer Engineering.
 I have keen interest in software development.
 I am up for learning any new technology.
 - 🤝 Always up for collaboration in projects.
 - 🌱 I’m currently learning MERN stack.